SKuipers/gibbon-docs/index.md

   - icon:
       src: assets/github.svg
     title: Open Source!
-    details: All of our docs are open source, written and maintained by members of the Gibbon community.
+    details: Just like Gibbon, all of our docs are open source, written and maintained by members of the Gibbon community.
     link: https://github.com/GibbonEdu/docs
   - icon:
       src: assets/markdown.svg